Announcement - KID-funding

 The following conditions must be met in order to be eligible to apply:

 - The principal applicant must be a researcher with a PhD working at KI who intends to recruit and act as principal supervisor to a doctoral student.
 The applicant must first have obtained a “green-light" approval from his/her department.

 - The principal supervisor must be active at the department where he/she plans to employ the student.

 - The principal supervisor may only act as principal supervisor in one application per call; however, this restriction does not apply to the role of co-supervisor.
 If an applicant appears as principal supervisor on two grant applications, both applications will be considered invalid.

 - Co-applicants must be researchers with a PhD who intend to act as co-supervisors to the recruited doctoral student.

 - The applying principal and co-supervisors must be the same individuals appointed as principal and co-supervisors by the Head of Department when the doctoral student is admitted.

 It should also be noted that:

 - Only those who have not already been admitted to doctoral education may be recruited to a KID project.

-- According to the Rules for employment after the right to remain employed is no longer valid, it is not allowed to become principal supervisor for new doctoral students after the age of 68.
+- According to the Rules for employment after the right to remain employed is no longer valid it is not allowed to become principal supervisor for new doctoral students after reaching the "LAS age".

 - For an application to be awarded a KID grant it must satisfy a set minimum requirement; namely, that at least 50% of the assessors agree it should be granted funding.